jadcy/quixi-intern/README.md

 # Jady Chan Quixi Take Home
+Had so much fun making this :^) I think it turned out neat.

 ## Form
 * Created a form with a dropdown, textbox, and a signature pad.